Is it time to short sell your home?

 contact me through my site or

 e-mail me.
-I'm glad to answer questions you have regarding real estate short sales.
+I'm happy to answer questions you have regarding real estate short sales.

-Next, be sure to figure in your closing costs.
-My experience means I know to account for fees including title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.
+Next, estimate your closing costs.
+My work in this area means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.

-Finally, get in touch with your lender and make them aware of the situation.
-They may even have a special department that manages short sales.
-Ask about their particular procedures.
-Some lenders will be more able to work with you than others.
-They may be able to decrease how much you owe or make other arrangements.
-Your lender will have to agree to the final sale.
+Finally, contact your lender and make them aware of the situation.
+They may even have a particular department that deals with short sales.
+Ask about their specific procedures.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
+Your lender will have to give approval for the final sale.